ADevelopStudio/NavigationWithSwiftUIDemo/README.md

 -   **NavigationStack**  (iOS 16+)
 -   **NavigationStack with Coordinator pattern**  (iOS 16+)

-The idea behind this project is to demonstrate various techniques the author employs when building SwiftUI apps, focusing on navigation handling, architectural decisions, testing, and more.
+The idea behind this project is to demonstrate various techniques the I employ when building SwiftUI apps, focusing on navigation handling, architectural decisions, testing, and more.

 ## Table of Contents